cmangos/mangos-wotlk/bot_readme.txt

 /t BOTNAME skill learn [TRAINING LINK] (learn selected skill or spell, from selected trainer) /t BOTNAME skill unlearn [PROFESSION LINK] (unlearn selected primary profession skill & all associated spells) /t BOTNAME help (lists all the commands above and how they work.
 Except for the ".bot command" ones.)
+/t BOTNAME gm check talent spec (Does a validity check on all talentspecs in the database, only works for GMs or higher)

 Shortcuts:
 c = cast